SK-Africa/SearchKings-Africa-UTM-Grabber/README.md

 ## Operating Procedures

-1. **Setting Up the Plugin:**
-   - After installation, go to the plugin settings page.
-   - Set the base URL for your WhatsApp link.
-   - Choose whether to show or hide the WhatsApp icon.
-   - The link class is pre-set to "sudonim-link" and cannot be changed.

-2. **Using the WhatsApp Button:**
-   - If enabled, place the `[ska_utm_grabber_anchor]` shortcode where you want the button to appear.
-   - The button will automatically include UTM parameters from the current URL.

-3. **Updating Links Dynamically:**
-   - Add the class "sudonim-link" to any links you want to update with UTM parameters.
-   - These links will be automatically updated when the page loads.

-4. **Form Integration:**
+1. **Form Integration:**
    - Add hidden input fields to your forms for each of the UTM parameters listed above, plus "channel" and "source".
    - Ensure the field names match exactly with the supported parameters.
    - The plugin will automatically populate these hidden fields with UTM data from the URL or session storage, and detect the traffic channel and source.
    - No additional configuration is needed for this feature to work once the fields are added.

-5. **Maintaining the Plugin:**
-   - Regularly check the plugin settings to ensure the base URL is correct.
-   - Update the plugin when new versions are available.

-6. **Troubleshooting:**
+2. **Troubleshooting:**
    - If UTM parameters or channel/source information are not being added to forms, check if the form fields with correct names exist.
    - Ensure JavaScript is enabled in the browser.
    - Check the browser console for any error messages related to the plugin.
    - Verify that the UTM parameters are present in the URL or session storage.

-## Changelog

-### [1.3.1] - 2024-08-16
-- Added compatibility with Elementor forms
-- Updated documentation for Elementor form integration

-### [1.3.0] - 2024-08-15
-- Added detection of traffic channel (Paid Search/Organic) and source (Google/Bing/Yahoo).
-- Updated form integration to include Channel and Source fields.

-### [1.2.0] - 2024-08-13
-- Added automatic form integration for UTM parameters.
-- Improved error handling and performance.

-### [1.1.1] - 2024-06-13
-- Added option to show/hide WhatsApp icon.
-- Added option to dynamically update links with a specified class.

-### [1.0.0] - 2024-06-12
-- Initial release

 ## Frequently Asked Questions

-**Q1: How do I change the base URL for the WhatsApp link?**
-A1: Navigate to `Settings > SearchKings Africa UTM Grabber` and update the base URL in the provided field.

-**Q2: How do I make the WhatsApp button appear on every page?**
-A2: Add the shortcode `[ska_utm_grabber_anchor]` to a template file that is included on all pages, such as `footer.php` or `header.php`.

-**Q3: How do I dynamically update links with UTM parameters?**
-A3: Add the class "sudonim-link" to any links you want to be dynamically updated.

-**Q4: Do I need to modify my forms to include UTM parameters and channel/source information?**
+**Q1: Do I need to modify my forms to include UTM parameters and channel/source information?**
-A4: Yes, you need to add hidden input fields to your forms for each of the UTM parameters, plus "channel" and "source".
+A1: Yes, you need to add hidden input fields to your forms for each of the UTM parameters, plus "channel" and "source".
 The plugin will then automatically populate these fields with UTM data and detected channel/source information.

-**Q5: What fields should I add to my forms?**
+**Q2: What fields should I add to my forms?**
-A5: You should add hidden fields for the following parameters: utm_id, utm_source, utm_medium, utm_campaign, utm_term, utm_content, device, keyword, network, placement, adposition, gad_source, gclid, channel, and source.
+A2: You should add hidden fields for the following parameters: utm_id, utm_source, utm_medium, utm_campaign, utm_term, utm_content, device, keyword, network, placement, adposition, gad_source, gclid, channel, and source.

-**Q6: How do I add these fields to my forms?**
+**Q3: How do I add these fields to my forms?**
-A6: Add hidden input fields to your form HTML.
+A3: Add hidden input fields to your form HTML.
 For example:
 ```html
 <input type="hidden" name="utm_source" value="">
 <input type="hidden" name="channel" value="">